floooh/cmake318_vstudio_c_cpp_repro/README.md

 ...which in turn causes Visual Studio to compile this file as C++ (which seems to be triggered by having both C and C++ files in the same project).

-However this behaviour seems to be triggered by the presense of those command line options:
+However this behaviour seems to be triggered by the presence of those command line options:

 ```cmake
 set(CMAKE_CXX_FLAGS "/TP")